duke-compsci290-spring2018/final-project-team-12/README.md

  Our application aims to create a peer-to-peer system that gamifies tasks of any nature (self-improvement, productivity, or debauchery, whatever you like!)

  The structure of our application resonates with some aspects of Scrum.
-There will be boards of some form, where participants can vote on challenges and point values/rewards associated with these challenges.
+Participants can vote on challenges and point values/rewards associated with these challenges.
 The more interesting aspects of our application will be found in the means of confirming the completion of challenges, analyzing/visualizing player/challenge data, and the structure of our data.

 ## Features

+## Web Service / JSON Data Served
+    JSON data from the game can be received by accessing the address https://todo-list-7368e.firebaseio.com/GameStats.
+    This will return a JSON data format of a limited section of our database, the portion the project intends to share.
+Attempting to access other sections of the database will result in a "denied permission."
 ### Login/User Creation
 #### Google OAuth (2.0)
 We will use Google OAuth to let users create accounts and login with their Google accounts.
 This way Google will handle secure authentication of users.

 ### Game
-#### Creation
-* Game Name:
-* Invite Members:
-* Choose Game Type:
-* Define Win Conditions:

 #### Win Conditions

 With a set deadline
-* Number of Points: Whoever reaches a set goal for points by the deadline will win
+* Number of Points: Whoever reaches a set goal for points by the deadline will win.
-* Number of Tasks Completed: Whoever reaches a set goal for number of tasks will win

 * If no player reaches the goal in time: Whoever has the most points or tasks wins

 With a static number of tasks